 I’m not going to give you a definition, but from my perspective, it’s just being able to accept that things are going to change, allow them to change, and see what I gained from that change.
 If I gained something, even if it’s knowledge, that I’m shit at change, that’s still good because I learned at the moment, I’m not good at change and soon If I allow more change to occur, I might get better at it.

 Yeah, absolutely.
 I think it’s, um, it’s so real internal Invisible war against yourself.
-You know, I think our brains are, of course hardwired to be quite effective in being lazy, you know, that’s why we have motor muscle memory, but when you like completely just hide and nothing else is what you used to know or believe you kind of are forced to survive by going with the change otherwise.
+You know, I think our brains are, of course, hardwired to be quite effective in being lazy, you know, that’s why we have motor muscle memory, but when you like completely just hide and nothing else is what you used to know or believe you kind of are forced to survive by going with the change otherwise.

 I never got offered that chance until much later.
 You know, I just feel like I should maybe even just chat with someone to make sure that I’m dealing with things.
 I have not forgotten something.
-And then I think what really frightens me is, so far I’ve had a fairly good journey.
+And then I think what frightens me is, so far I’ve had a fairly good journey.
 But one day, I would hate to think that I had this, I would have this thought.
 And then I would break down, you know, in this puddle because I just had this huge blind side, which I’d never thought about.
 So yeah, I think it’s just can be very difficult that way.

 I love what you said there about counseling.
 I mean, I went to counseling seven days after the first bleed in my brain, just because I was already seeing a counselor.
 And she’s a smart lady.
-So I thought, Oh my gosh, like I need to go and tell her about what’s happened to me, so that we can talk about it and blah, blah, blah.
+So I thought, Oh my gosh, like I need to go and tell her about what’s happened to me so that we can talk about it and blah, blah, blah.

 Lack of emotional counseling

-It’s just baffling to me because yes, yes, we have between you and I, we have 18 years of experience, but I think it is baffling.
+It’s just baffling to me because yes, yes, we have between you and me, we have 18 years of experience, but I think it is baffling.
 Because it’s so ironic.
 You know, we’re talking about the brain.
 You know, where every decision every muscle movement, it all starts from one big mass of an organ.
 And I am I’m so passionate about this particular point.

 And I kind of like hop on and on about this in different rehab and stroke boards because I think people forget that again.
-You might be very good at saving my life but what kind of life are you letting me live if I’m not fully okay to still own my life and I mean that by knowing your when you wake up, people would give you meals they tell you when to shower, they tell you when to exercise, and then you just get dropped back home thinking yeah, off you go and I don’t think it’s very fair.
+You might be very good at saving my life but what kind of life are you letting me live if I’m not fully okay to still own my life I mean that by knowing you when you wake up, people would give you meals they tell you when to shower, they tell you when to exercise, and then you just get dropped back home thinking yeah, off you go and I don’t think it’s very fair.

-And that was amazing, because I felt safe.
+And that was amazing because I felt safe.
 It was warm.
 It wasn’t heavy, you know, I was being you know, I was kind of floating.
 And I was just feeling I felt completely safe.
-And those two things made such a massive difference that A that I had a choice.
+And those two things made such a massive difference that that I had a choice.
 And be that I will then actually they had the insight to ask me whereas before that the whole process where they evaluated me Included only.